 Graduation Booklet Form for Doctoral Candidates

-The Graduation ceremony booklet includes a brief summary (150 words or less) of all doctoral theses being awarded in person at that ceremony.
+The Graduation ceremony booklet includes a brief summary (120 words or less) of all doctoral theses being awarded in person at that ceremony.

-Please remember that most of the people reading this summary will be unfamiliar with your field of study, so you should make it as simple and easy to understand as possible.
+Remember that most of the people reading this summary will be unfamiliar with your field of study, so you should make it as simple and easy to understand as possible.